leonawicz/CommCharts4/docs/md/03_variability.md

 specifically variability around an estimator used to measure the average of a handful of climate models across a period of ten years.

 Even when using the range of the models to inform the error bars, this is an underestimation of uncertainty, which is another argument against bothering with the substantially even narrower standard deviation bars.
-If you look back at the error bars in the original Community Charts example graph, they are suggestive of a level of precision regarding the future that begs criticism.
+If you look back at the error bars in the original Community Charts example graph, they are suggestive of a level of precision regarding the future that begs criticism
+(and as mentioned in a previous side note, they may be flat out wrong).
-An informed viewer will know to disregard them (so why have them?), if for no other reason that an awareness that the bars are not intended to portray a complete profile of uncertainty about the future.
+An informed viewer will know to disregard such narrow bars (so why have them?), if for no other reason that an awareness that the bars cannot possibly be intended to portray a complete profile of uncertainty about the future.
 Most will interpret them as suggesting the colored bars are highly precise with regarding predicting the future.

 ##
 #### Overlay error bars

-We have already seen one method for visualizing variability, which is to overlay error bars on top of the colored bars of the bar plot.
+We have already seen one method for visualizing variability, which is to overlay error bars on top of the primary bars of the bar plot.
 This is in keeping with what was done in the original version (questionable precision aside).
 The only difference considered so far was regarding what statistic to use as a measure of dispersion, the standard deviation or the range.
-Others could be considered, such as the inter-quartile range (IQR), but as mentioned previously, there are so few data points contributing to estimation of variability that some statistics just won't work well.
+Others could be considered, such as the inter-quartile range (IQR), but as mentioned previously, there are so few data points contributing to estimation of variability that some statistics just won't work.

 To recap, and for comparison with subsequent plots, here are two plots with error bars using CRU 3.1 data.
 The first shows a range bar and the second shows +/- one standard deviation from the five-model average.